AnkitMU/VerifiedByAnkit.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I’m **Ankit Jha**, a **PhD Scholar in Computer Science** at **Maynooth University**, Ireland.
 I’m passionate about solving real-world problems using formal methods, machine learning, and intelligent software systems.
 My research focuses on **Automatic Benchmark Generation for Object Constraint Language (OCL)**, aimed at improving the evaluation and reliability of constraint-checking tools in model-driven engineering.
+I am fortunate to be supervised by [Dr. Hao Wu](https://classicwuhao.github.io/) and [Prof. Rosemary Monahan](http://rosemarymonahan.com/), leading experts in the fields of software verification and formal methods.

 My journey as a researcher — from cutting-edge **research** and hands-on **projects**, to impactful **teaching experience** and **academic contributions**.
 Explore my work, connect with my interests, and feel free to reach out for collaboration or conversation.